kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 ## What is Next??

-This part is seems too long for our first step.
+This part may seem too long for our first step.
 But don't break, it is just long enough to keep us ready for the fun ahead.

 [Next](/articles/mern-native-setup), You and I will make a quick setup for our big mern app.